-Prince Harry Cracks Joke About Meghan Markle’s Pregnancy: ‘Is It Mine?”
+Prince Harry Cracks Joke About Meghan Markle’s Pregnancy: ‘Is It Mine?’

 “What, you’re pregnant?”
 Prince Harry asked, to which his wife played along by saying, “Surprise!”

-Prince Harry then delivered this whopper: “Is it mine?!”
+Prince Harry then delivered this whopper.

 In October, just a few months after their royal wedding last May, the Duke and Duchess of Sussex announced they are expecting their first child in spring 2019.
 It was later revealed the baby is due in late April.

 Meghan Markle has certainly not been hiding her pregnancy, especially from her jokester husband Harry.
-During the couple’s tour Morocco, Meghan received a henna tattoo, which symbolizes good luck for her pregnancy in Moroccan culture, according to People.
+During the couple’s tour of Morocco, Meghan received a henna tattoo, which symbolizes good luck for her pregnancy in Moroccan culture, according to People.

 And just before she headed off on her Moroccan trek with Prince Harry, Meghan Markle was feted with a baby shower in New York City, with an A-list guest list that included pals Serena Williams, Amal Clooney, and her former Suits co-star Abigail Spencer.